eireksten/jspatterns/README.md

 ```

+1. Download handlebars.js (http://cdnjs.cloudflare.com/ajax/libs/handlebars.js/1.3.0/handlebars.js) and include both this and `js/templates.js` in your index.html file.
+2. Run grunt to precompile the templates into javascript.
-1. Move the html for both the note and note lists into separate template (*.hbs) files in the templates directory (create it).
+3. Move the html for both the note and note lists into separate template (*.hbs) files in the templates directory (create it).
-2. Render the component from javascript (add a render method to the controller objects)!
+4. Render the component from javascript (add a render method to the controller objects)!
-3. Add the component elements to the page from your `app.js`
+5. Add the component elements to the page from your `app.js`
-4. Add a 'New Note' button (or link) to the note list
+6. Add a 'New Note' button (or link) to the note list
   * Should reset the note when clicked